kevintruong/til/Networking, Part 4: Building a simple TCP Server.md

 bind(....
 ```

-A long stackoverflow discussion of `SO_REUSEPORT` is [[ here|http://stackoverflow.com/questions/14388706/socket-options-so-reuseaddr-and-so-reuseport-how-do-they-differ-do-they-mean-t ]].
+An extended stackoverflow introductory discussion of `SO_REUSEPORT` is [[ here|http://stackoverflow.com/questions/14388706/socket-options-so-reuseaddr-and-so-reuseport-how-do-they-differ-do-they-mean-t ]].